kmalali/react-learning/exercises/exercises.md

 ## May 24, 2018
 1. Add a plus/minus symbol to the right of panel heading.
 The - symbol is shown if panel is open, and + is shown if panel is closed.

+## May 25, 2018
+1. Add lifecycle methods to the Heading and SubHeading components and see the order of their execution with respect to the Message element (i.e. Parent element) lifecycle methods.
+You can also add some dummy state objects to these elements and see the order of lifecycle methods when state object in the elements changes.

+2. Make the entire blog page componentized.
+Create components as you deem fit.